There are few struggles in parenting that have plagued me more than the topic of smartphone use.

 It was an extension of his theory that corporations, who’s sole reason for existence is to make money, were starting to prey on our kids, a new market of easily persuadable consumers.

-Bakan wrote the book because as a parent, he felt he was losing control of the ability to make the right decisions for his kids.
-He was feeling powerless when faced with powerful multi-billion dollar companies that were focusing their R&D efforts on making their technology as addictive as possible.
+Bakan wrote the book because as a parent, he was losing control of the ability to make the right decisions for his kids.
+He felt powerless when faced with powerful multi-billion dollar companies that were focusing their R&D efforts on making their technology as addictive as possible.

 I hear you, Joel.